asfoury/projmag/summaries/sprint7.md

 This week I had to finish last weeks PR(needed to use mockito to write tests and improve code coverage) and also work on QR generation for the projects, I was able to do both but the 2 PRs wont pass the android tests on Cirrus despite passing before and passing locally.
 I am not sure what to do, this sprint my time estimates were corrcect for the implememtation of the new feature and for the tests, but I ended up working about 15 hours with a large part dedicated to trying different things to make the tests pass on Cirrus.
 I am not sure what to do maybe try to use the same emulator that is used on Cirrus?

 ## Giovanni
+This week I split UI to have to diffrent interface for student and professor, allow user to access diffrent functionality depend on if there are student and professor (when the user first sign).
+This task take me more time than expected, I don't have enough time to implement my second task which is create list of own projects available offline

 ## Luke (Scrum Master)
 This week I added the apply/unapply feature to the app.
 I also set out to and spent a lot of time trying to enable the display of the list of projects applied to.
 I however realised that Paul is already creating a filter interface, so we decided that we would integrate the two.
 I had trouble testing my code and even a basic test would not work until I remembered the system's emulator screen is small.
 I also review a few PRs.
 I spent an overall 11hrs this week.